sangioai/study-friend/README.md

 📚StudyFriend can generate a Q&A file from pdfs and images, useful for self-evaluation of study materials.

+# ⌰ Collaborations

+You're more than welcome to fix, add or suggest tools that can help students focus on study materials.

+Feel free to contact me.

 # ⎑ Installation

 To build: </br>